holoviz/holoviz/doc/governance/org-docs/CHARTER.md

 This is the organizational charter for the HoloViz Organization.
 The HoloViz Organization is an open-source and collaborative effort with a mission to develop solutions for a wide range of visualization problems in Python.

 ## 1. Terminology
-- "HoloViz" or "HoloViz Community" or "Community": The entire HoloViz ecosystem of Users, Contributors, and Projects
+- "HoloViz" or "HoloViz Community" or "Community": The entire HoloViz ecosystem of Users, Contributors, Projects, and communication channels
 - "HoloViz Organization" or "Organization": The voting members of HoloViz Committees and Projects
 - "HoloViz GitHub Organization": The Github organization at https://github.com/holoviz
+- "HoloViz Projects" or "Projects" or "Organization Projects": Repositories in the HoloViz GitHub Organization and their voting members
-- "HoloViz" repo: The specific repository at https://github.com/holoviz/holoviz
+- "HoloViz repo": The specific repository at https://github.com/holoviz/holoviz
 - "HoloViz.org": The website at https://holoviz.org/

 ## 2. Organization Steering Committee